hpfem/hermes-examples/doc/src/hermes2d/examples/heat-transfer/heat-and-moisture-adapt.rst

 tutorial example.

 In the results below, notice that the moisture is not resolved with great accuracy at the beginning of computation.
-This is due to the fact that the resolution of moisture does not have a significant influence on the overall accuracy in the energy norm.
+This is due to the fact that the reSolution<double> of moisture does not have a significant influence on the overall accuracy in the energy norm.

-Solution and mesh at t = 10 days:
+Solution<double> and mesh at t = 10 days:

 .. figure:: heat-and-moisture-adapt/1.png
    :align: center